2023 Turkey–Syria earthquakes: In Syria

-At least 7,259 people were killed, including 2,153 children and 1,524 women, with over 14,500 injured in Syria.
-The Syrian Ministry of Health recorded over 2,248 earthquake-related deaths and 2,950 injuries in government held areas, most of which were in the provinces of Aleppo and Latakia.
-In rebel-held areas, at least 4,547 people died and 2,200 others were injured.
+According to Turkish-backed officials on 2 February 2024, 4,537 people died in rebel-held areas while 1,414 died in government-controlled areas.
+The International Blue Crescent placed the death toll in Syria at 8,476.
+The Syrian Ministry of Health said over 2,248 died, most were in Aleppo and Latakia.
+In rebel-held areas, at least 4,547 people died.
+In a report by the International Medical Corps dated 8 March 2023, 7,259 people were confirmed dead.

+Over 14,500 were also injured in Syria.
+Among the dead included 2,153 children and 1,524 women.
 The Syrian Network for Human Rights stated 73 medics, five media personnel, 62 workers in humanitarian agencies, and four civil defense personnel were among the dead.
 The Syrian Observatory for Human Rights said additional dead were buried before being registered and some victims died in hospitals.
+Syria's National Earthquake Centre said the earthquake is "the biggest earthquake recorded" in its operational history.

 An estimated 5.37 million people across Syria may have been made homeless, while 10.9 million people, nearly half of Syria's population, were affected.
 More than 123 residential areas, villages, towns and cities were badly damaged.
 Many power plants, water facilities, hospitals and public infrastructure also sustained damage.
 At least 453 schools were damaged.
+Across the country, 22,452 housing units were destroyed and 62,878 others were damaged.

-Hundreds were killed in the towns of Jindires and Atarib.
-A total of 805 people died and 1,131 were injured in Latakia Governorate.
-One hundred and five buildings collapsed and 900 had total damage.
+Hundreds were killed in the town of Atarib.
+In Jindires, over 1,100 people were killed and at least 250 buildings were razed; among the deaths were a family of seven—the only survivor was a newborn.
 In Jableh, at least 283 people died, 173 were injured and 19 buildings collapsed.
 Four bodies were recovered and 15 bodies were in the process of recovery during debris clearance on 10 February.
 On 11 February, six bodies were retrieved from the rubble of a collapsed house along al-Maliyeh Street.
-Civilians were stuck under the rubble for hours due to the lack of rescue teams in several villages such as Atarib, Besnia, Jindires, Maland, Salqin and Sarmada.
+Civilians were stuck under the rubble for hours due to the lack of rescue teams in several villages such as Atarib, Besnaya, Jindires, Maland, Salqin and Sarmada.
 In Latakia Governorate, 142,000 people were affected; at least 805 people died and 1,131 others were injured.
-The region's governor said 103 buildings were destroyed and 247 were at risk of collapse.
-At Tishreen University, 10 students, 3 employees and a professor died.
-At least 48 people were killed in Hama—an eight-story building collapsed, killing 43, injuring 75 and trapping 125 others.
+The region's governor said 105 buildings were destroyed, 247 were at risk of collapse and 900 others were severely damaged.
+At Latakia University, ten students, three employees and a professor died.
+At least 48 people were killed in Hama, of which 43 were from the collapse of an eight-story building.